homeschool homeschool

 *Note M.M.M. is numbered as to skill level, not grade level.

-A review by Dean Andreola
+Quarter Mile Math Series on CD-ROM A review by Dean Andreola

 Many students have benefited from the whimsical bit of change and challenge that Quarter Mile Math drills have brought to their daily routines.
 This animated CD ROM math software is like our old fashioned flashcards updated for the 21st century!
 It covers all the basic math disciplines, keyboarding, the alphabet, rounding, whole numbers, fractions, decimals and percents, math strategies and estimations, integers and equations in the form of an exciting race, with sound effects.
 The student can choose a horse or racecar and compete against his or her own recorded best time.
 The software keeps records of previous score times so your child can track improvement game to game.
 Building confidence and improving speed in problem solving is just a few of the benefits of this self-directed program designed to complement and enhance your current curriculum.
-Depending on which “bundle” you select (according to grade or ability) one game will cover a range of students in your household.
+Depending on which bundle you select (according to grade or ability) one game will cover a range of students in your household.
 Works with PC or Mac and so simply to use, very little adult supervision is necessary once the basics of the game are mastered.

 Stand Up Math